susuhahnml/awsome-factory-associator/README.md

 ```javascript
 factory.create("salesmanFact",{"StoreHired":[{},1]});
 ```
-In this case the first store will be have city London as defined in the options of the factory *StoreFact*, and the second will refer to a Store already created with id 1.
+In this case the first store will be have city London as defined in the options of the factory *storeFact*, and the second will refer to a Store already created with id 1.

 ```javascript
 factory.create("salesmanFact",{"StoreHired":{_size:10, city:"Mexico"}});
 ```
-In this case it will create 10 PointsOfSale all using Mexico as city, and the default options of the factory *StoreFact*.
+In this case it will create 10 PointsOfSale all using Mexico as city, and the default options of the factory *storeFact*.
 Then create the salesman and associated such points of sale.

 #### HasOne Associations